tangentsoft/pidp8i/doc/uwfocal-manual.md

 The FMQ function displays the integer part of the argument in the MQ register.
 This is quite handy for 'spying' on the progress of a long calculation simply by displaying the value of a loop index.
 Since FMQ returns the integer part of the argument, it can be included in a subscript expression, such as 'A(FMQ(I))' which is functionally the same as 'A(I)' but also displays the index in the MQ.

-<a id="fdin"></a>`FDIN`
+### <a id="fdin"></a>`FDIN`

-This is an optional function for reading the input register of a DR8-EA par- allel I/O module.
-It may be added (along with the 'KONTROL' command) by setting Switch 7 -UP- the first time UWF is started.
-The interface may be wired to respond to either Levels or pusles, the difference being that it will 'remember' a pulse^ but 'forget* when a Level changes.
-Each bit is separately addressable, and each may be wired for puLse or level sensing.
-For use with the FDIN ('Digital INput') function, the bits are considered to be numbered from 1-12 (rather than from 0-11), just as they are for the 'KONTROL' command (page 49).
+This is an optional function for reading the input register of a DR8-EA parallel I/O module.
+It may be added (along with the `KONTROL` command) by setting Switch 7 *UP* the first time UWF is started.
+The interface may be wired to respond to either levels or pulses, the difference being that it will 'remember' a pulse, but 'forget' when a level changes.
+Each bit is separately addressable, and each may be wired for pulse or level sensing.
+For use with the `FDIN` ('Digital INput') function, the bits are considered to be numbered from 1-12 (rather than from 0-11), just as they are for the [`KONTROL` command](#kontrol).

-The value of 'FDIN(O)' (or just 'FDINO' since 'zero' is always the default value of an argument) is simply the weighted sum of all input bits which have been •set'.
+The value of `FDIN(0)` (or just `FDIN()` since 'zero' is always the default value of an argument) is simply the weighted sum of all input bits which have been 'set'.
 Bit '1' has the value 2048, bit '2' 'weighs' 1024, etc. The maximum value is thus '4095' if all the bits are turned on.
 Any bits which are read by the FDIN fmction will be reset if they are resettable, i.e. if they are wired for 'pulse' input.
 This ensures that only one occurrence of an event will be detected by the program.

 FDIN can be made to respond to only a single bit, or to a collection of bits, by including various arguments as the programmer desires.
 For instance, 'FDIN(I)' will only sense the state of bit '1'.
 If bit 1 is on, FDIN will have the value 2048, while if it is off, the value '0' will be returned, regardless of the setting of any other bits.
 Furthermore only bit 1 will be reset.
 The value of •FDIN(-I)' on the other hand, will be the status of all bits -except- bit 1, i.e. bits 2-12.
 Any bits which are read will be reset as described above.